3drobotics/solodevguide/book/starting-rules.md

 **Turn off Solo when not in use.** There are several ways in which you can directly power Solo instead of using batteries.
 Because you are dealing with a live system, prevent excess wear by turning off the device when not in use.

 **Disable gimbal activity by turning your Solo upside down ("turtling").**  The gimbal is disabled if Solo has an inverted Y axis.
-You can use this feature to prevent the gimbal fromm moving during development, or if you have no camera installed.
+You can use this feature to prevent the gimbal from moving during development, or if you have no camera installed.

 **Remove and power cycle your GoPro frequently.** The GoPro will not freeze in normal operation, but may do so if you modify the video pipeline (under exotic circumstances this may additionally prevent Solo from booting properly).
 Check that the GoPro interface does not display strange errors, i.e. reading "9999" shots left, becoming unresponsive to user input, etc. When in doubt, remove the GoPro and restart your Solo.